Asset Finance Information

 What is a Hard Asset?

 A Hard Asset is defined as a tangible item, such as a vehicle, that has a resale value at the end of the agreed term.
-Other Hard Asset examples would include machinery, plant, and manufacturing equipment.

 What is Hard Asset Finance?